Electric Fuse and its Perfect Use

 - Free from deterioration

-Now the thing is that all the qualities are not found together in any material.
-That is why some compromises have to be made to choose the right electrical fuse.
-See, silver is very good as a fuse material but it is very expensive.
+Now, the thing is that all the qualities are not found together in any material.
+That is why some compromises have to be made to choose the proper electrical fuse.
+See, silver is excellent as a fuse material, but it is costly.

-That is why in ordinary form mostly copper, lead and tin are used.
-Tin, lead and zinc have low melting points but also high specific resistance.
+That is why, in ordinary form, mainly copper, lead, and tin are used.
+Tin, lead, and zinc have low melting points but also high specific resistance.
 Copper has a high melting point but low specific resistance.

 AC Fuse